Roofing & Skylight Advice & Photo Page

 What type of roofing is best for my dollar?

-Asphalt Composite Roofing ?
-Clay, Concrete, or Slate Tiles ?
+Asphalt Shingles ?
+Clay, Concrete, or Slate ?

-What kind of roofing problem issues am I likely to encounter?
+What kind of roofing issues am I likely to encounter?

 Removal of the Old Roofing